 Poor humidity control is not just a comfort issue for restaurants

-Here are some symptoms of poor humidity control that you may recognize:
+Here are some symptoms of poor humidity control that you may recognize (and some you might not realize are happening):

 Condensation.
 If you’ve got glass doors and windows, you may notice condensation appearing on the glass on muggy days.
 Needless to say, this is not an inviting sign for your prospective customers.
 You might as well put out a sign that says, “it’s muggy in here!”